VirtuallyCreative/virtuallycreative-core/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      A Canadian digital agency focused on advocating for compassonate design and a11y, open web.
+      A Canadian digital agency focused on advocating for compassionate design and a11y, open web.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to